Large Language Model Inference Service¶

 Using API with Your IDE¶

-Using with VSCode or VSCodium¶
+Using with VSCode or VSCodium (from Jetstream2 instance or tunnelled connection)¶

 Install the Continue extension.
 In the extension’s config.json